mikedilger/chorus/docs/CONFIG.md

 Default is None.

+### open_relay

+If open_relay true, the relay behaves as an open public relay.

+Default is false.

 ### user_hex_keys

 These are the public keys (hex format) of your relay's authorized users.
 See [BEHAVIOR.md](BEHAVIOR.md) to understand how chorus uses these.